Diego Osorio y Villegas

 Diego de Osorio y Villegas (1540 in Villasandino - 1601 in Santo Domingo) was a sixteenth-century governor of Venezuela Province (1589-1597), the Venezuela Province being a part of the Spanish Empire.
-He was governor at the time of the Preston Somers Expedition, during which an English force found Caracas by way of a secret route through the mountains.
+He was governor at the time of the Preston Somers expedition, during which an English force found Caracas by way of a secret route through the mountains.

-He was then Governor of Santo Domingo until he died in 1601.
+As Governor of Santo Domingo, he built a warehouse in La Guaira for distributing munitions along a chain of defenses.
+He granted amnesty to local elites accused of smuggling if they helped him combat smuggling in the region, placing patrols in ports to prevent the trade of contraband.
+This deal fell apart after Osorio Villegas died in office in 1601.
+He employed Simón de Bolívar y de la Rentería as a secretary.
+He gave his son, Simón de Bolívar y Castro, the hacienda later called El Ingenio, which stayed in the Bolívar family until the time of Simón Bolívar.

 Previously, he spent 15 years fighting in the Dutch Revolt.
+He was the brother of Antonio Osorio y Villegas, who succeeded him as Governor of Santo Domingo.